-- continue work on the development of SLAs for the Greenlandic hunts with a focus on common minke whales and fin whales; - (2) complete the Implementation Review for eastern gray whales with a focus on the PCFG; - (3) complete an Implementation Review for B-C-B bowhead whales; - (4) develop guidelines for Implementations and Implementation Reviews; - (5) provide management advice for the appropriate subsistence hunts; and - (6) review the Greenlandic programme to provide information on conversion factors.
+- (1) continue work on the development of SLAs for the Greenlandic hunts with a focus on common minke whales and fin whales; - (2) complete the Implementation Review for eastern gray whales with a focus on the PCFG; - (3) complete an Implementation Review for B-C-B bowhead whales; - (4) develop guidelines for Implementations and Implementation Reviews; - (5) provide management advice for the appropriate subsistence hunts; and - (6) review the Greenlandic programme to provide information on conversion factors.

-Bowhead, Right and Gray whales (BRG) The following issues are high priority topics:
+Bowhead, Right and Gray whales (BRG)

-- (1) review any new information on North Pacific gray whale stock structure and movements, and if necessary, provide information to the SWG of AWMP relevant to the Implementation Review; - (2) review stock structure and abundance in more comprehensive manner for Eastern Canada and West Greenland bowhead whales, if appropriate data and analyses are provided;
+- review any new information on North Pacific gray whale stock structure and movements, and if necessary, provide information to the SWG of AWMP relevant to the Implementation Review; - (3) review stock structure and abundance in more comprehensive manner for Eastern Canada and West Greenland bowhead whales, if appropriate data and analyses are provided; - (4) review the report of southern right whale workshop to be held in Argentina during September 2011; and - (5) review new information on all stocks of right whales, western North Pacific gray whales, and small stocks of bowhead whales.